-The district offers a tax deferred annuity plan for its employees.
-The plan permits participants to defer a portion of their salary until future years under elective deferrals (employee contribution).
+The District offers a tax deferred annuity plan for its employees.
+The plan permits participants to defer a portion of their salary until future years under one type of deferral: elective deferrals (employee contribution).

-The district complies with IRS regulations that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
+The District complies with IRS regulations that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
 The plan is administered by a third party administrator.
-The plan assets are assets of the SD employees, not the school district, and are therefore not reflected on these financial statements.
+The plan assets are assets of the District employees, not the school district, and are therefore not reflected on these financial statements.
+For the year ended August 31, 2015, the District made \$9,050.00 in discretionary employer contributions to the plan.